brackish888/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-- This repository is my version and work from the starter code supplied for the project by LighthouseLabs: We cloned a starter repositiory to practice our HTML, CSS, JS, jQuery and AJAX front-end skills, while using Node, Express for back-end skills.
+- This repository is my version and work from the starter code supplied for the project by LighthouseLabs: We cloned a starter repositiory to practice our HTML, CSS, JS, jQuery and AJAX front-end skills, while using Node and Express for back-end skills.

 ## Features